kartikc727/kartikc727.github.io/_pages/cv.md

 ### Autonomous Learning Laboratory

-  * Developed off-policy evaluation and learning algorithms to provide real-time personalized treatment for sepsis patients.
+  * Developed off-policy algorithms to learn personalized sepsis treatment policies from historical ICU data of over 17K patients.
+  * Contributed to the Seldonian ML Toolkit, an open-source Python library for safe and interpretable machine learning.
   * Used the Seldonian framework to learn policies that perform higher than current practice and provide safety guarantees.
-  * Built a sepsis simulator using historical data from over 17K ICU patients and evaluated data efficiency of learning algorithms.

 ### Natural Language Processing Group

-  * Evaluated the zero-shot ability of vision-language models like CLIP to associate correct comparative adjectives to images.
+  * Conducted a study to evaluate the ability of large vision-language models to perform comparative reasoning.
-  * Created a novel dataset to evaluate comparative reasoning capabilities of vision-enabled large language models like GPT-4.
+  * Curated a novel dataset to evaluate multi-modal reasoning capabilities of vision-enabled large language models like GPT-4.
-  * Assessed various failure modes and developed a self-supervised prompt engineering method for fine-tuning the models.
+  * Developed a self-supervised prompt engineering method to achieve 53.7% accuracy for zero-shot comparative reasoning.

 ## Undergraduate Student Researcher, IIT Delhi
 May 2017 - Jun 2019